Fractal art: Exhibits

 Fractal art has been exhibited at major international art galleries.
 One of the first exhibitions of fractal art was "Map Art", a travelling exhibition of works from researchers at the University of Bremen.
 Mathematicians Heinz-Otto Peitgen and Michael M. Richter discovered that the public not only found the images aesthetically pleasing but that they also wanted to understand the scientific background to the images.

 In 1989, fractals were part of the subject matter for an art show called Strange Attractors: Signs of Chaos at the New Museum of Contemporary Art.
 The show consisted of photographs, installations and sculptures designed to provide greater scientific discourse to the field which had already captured the public's attention through colourful and intricate computer imagery.

 In 2014, emerging British fractal artist Vienna Forrester created an exhibition held at the I-node of the Planetary Collegium, Kefalonia, entitled "IO.
 Fragmented Myths and Memories: A Fractal Exploration of Kefalonia", part of the 2013–14 international arts festival "Stone Kingdom Kefalonia" commemorating the devastating 1953 Ionian earthquake.
 Her works were created by using geographical coordinates and photographs from parts of the island which still bear the scars.

+Artworks

+"Global Forest" artwork is based on a study highlighting the aesthetic and physiological impacts of fractal patterns.
+Fractals, patterns found universally in nature, repeat self-similarly across scales, with the complexity and aesthetic perception determined by their recursion and dimension rate.
+Notably, these patterns are featured in art across various cultures, including Jackson Pollock's paintings, eliciting strong aesthetic reactions.
+Moreover, incorporating fractals in architectural designs can mitigate visual strain and discomfort caused by Euclidean spaces and even reduce stress, resonating with the biophilic idea of humans' innate connection to nature.
+The ScienceDesignLab collaborated with the Mohawk Group to integrate these findings, producing award-winning "Relaxing Floors" that use fractal patterns, hypothesizing their therapeutic effects stem from nature's soothing visuals.